aws-solutions-library-samples/guidance-for-transactional-fraud-detection-on-aws/README.md

 Refer the blog https://aws.amazon.com/blogs/database/build-interactive-graph-data-analytics-and-visualizations-using-amazon-neptune-amazon-athena-federated-query-and-amazon-quicksight/  on how to setup a QuickSight Analysis Dashboard.

+-->

 ## Next Steps

 - Integrate transaction stream into your existing transaction stream
 - Evaluate criteria for additional fraud use cases
+- you can visualize graph and Timestream data with the tool of your choice.
+Common options are **Amazon QuickSight, GraphExplorer, Grafana**

 ## Cleanup